It is, therefore, crucial to design a systematic stimulation protocol in order to:

 The long protocol has a total duration of 1,5 – 2 months, starting from the day of the first injection to the day of the pregnancy test.
 The protocol lasts longer, in cases where pretreatment with oral contraceptives is necessary.

 Short agonist protocol

 This protocol starts when menstrual bleeding begins.
-On cycle day 2, a vaginal ultrasound and hormonal blood levels measurement are performed.
+On cycle day 2, a vaginal ultrasound and hormonal blood levels measurement is performed.
 According to the monitoring results, the woman initiates GnRH injections with a much smaller dosage of agonist compared to the long protocol.
 On cycle day 3, gonadotropin treatment starts, while GnRH agonist is still administered.
 When follicular maturation is confirmed, ovulation is induced by administrating hCG and after 36 hours egg retrieval is performed.
 The duration of this protocol is around one month.

 Short antagonist protocol

 The GnRH antagonist is usually initiated on approximately the 6th day of gonadotropin administration, started on cycle day 2 that stimulates the development of follicles in the ovary.
 Ultrasound is performed and sometimes hormone measurements are required to determine the correct timing of egg retrieval.
-For some women, a minor alteration of this protocol including pre-treatment with oestrogen, two weeks before menstrual bleeding starts, may be beneficial.
+For some women, a minor alteration of this protocol including pre-treatment with estrogen, two weeks before menstrual bleeding starts, may be beneficial.

 Elonva (Corifollitropin alfa)